 Fear is perhaps our most primal instinct, after all, so it’s only logical that people’s level of fearfulness informs their outlook on life.”
-That’s political scientists Marc Hetherington and Jonathan Weiler, writing in their book Prius or Pickup, which marshals a massive trove of survey data and experimental evidence to argue that the roots of our political divides run so deep that they make us almost incomprehensible to one another.
-Our political divisions, they say, aren’t about policy disagreements, or even demographics.
 Democrat Claire McCaskill Clings To Trump On Border Security In Bid To Save Her Seat.
 Gary Hart’s Presidential Bid and the Possible Setup That Ended It.
 Crucially, Strother realized, he had no proof, and probably never would.

-(Comey has written a book about his experiences titled "A Higher Loyalty. ") Republicans Need Artists, Not Economists.
+(Comey has written a book about his experiences titled "A Higher Loyalty. ") ABC released the transcript of the entire five-hour(!)
+Republicans Need Artists, Not Economists.
 Understanding American politics in the Trump era: 9 of psychology’s best lessons.
 In January 2017, when then-White House press secretary Sean Spicer tried to claim that President Donald Trump’s inauguration was the most-watched in history, it felt like the beginning of a new, dark era of politics and public life.

 Thehill.
 McClellan: Eric Greitens and Bill Clinton – two peas in a pod.
 Why doesn’t St.